-Anchoring the exhibition are two major commissions: a photographic installation, Last Seen (2021), commissioned by Sharjah Art Foundation and Little Apple (working title) (2021/2022), commissioned by the Bonnefanten.
-The exhibition features an expansive presentation of many of the artist’s major works produced since 2006, including Unfinished and In Between (both 2006), Execution Squares (2008) and Final Flight (2017–2019).
+Anchoring the exhibition are two ambitious commissions: a photographic installation, Last Seen (2018–2021), commissioned by Sharjah Art Foundation and Sweet and Sour (2022), commissioned by the Bonnefanten.
+The exhibition features the most extensive presentation of many of the artist’s most significant works produced since 2006, including archaeological re-imagining in Unfinished (2006) and a personal investigation into his Armenian heritage in In Between (2006).
+Two well-known works by the artist from the Sharjah Art Foundation Collection, Execution Squares (2008) and Final Flight (2017–2019) are also on view.

-Hrair Sarkissian: The Other Side of Silence is curated by Dr Omar Kholeif, Director of Collections and Senior Curator, Sharjah Art Foundation; Dr Theodor Ringborg, Artistic Director, Bonniers Konsthall; and Stijn Huijts, Artistic Director, the Bonnefanten.
-The exhibition will be on view at Sharjah Art Foundation from 30 October 2021 to 30 January 2022 and Bonniers Konsthall from 26 April to 19 June 2022 before travelling to the Bonnefanten, where it will be on view from 17 November 2022 to 14 May 2023.
+This exhibition is curated by Dr Omar Kholeif, Director of Collections and Senior Curator, Sharjah Art Foundation; Dr Theodor Ringborg, Artistic Director, Bonniers Konsthall, Stockholm; and Stijn Huijts, Artistic Director, the Bonnefanten, Maastricht.
+On view at Sharjah Art Foundation from 30 October 2021 to 30 January 2022, the exhibition will travel to Bonniers Konsthall, where it will be on view from 26 April to 19 June 2022 followed by its presentation at the Bonnefanten from 27 November 2022 to 14 May 2023.